symblai/symbl-docs/docs/conversation-api/concepts/trackers.md

 ## What is a Tracker?

 Trackers are user-defined entities that allow you to track the occurrences of any characteristics or events in a conversation with just a few examples.
-You can track critical moments in a conversation across several use cases in both real-time as the conversation is in-progress as well as asynchronously after the conversation is over from recordings.
-Some use cases for Trackers are when a customer is unhappy, when someone is rude, potential sales opportunity so you can identify emerging trends and gauge the nature of interactions.
+You can track critical moments in a conversation across several use cases in both real-time as the conversation is in progress as well as asynchronously after the conversation is over from recordings.
+Some use cases for Trackers are when a customer is unhappy, when someone is rude, potential sales opportunities so you can identify emerging trends and gauge the nature of interactions.

 ## How Trackers Work

-It is important to note that the Trackers don't simply look for keywords or phrases you provide, but rather uses the examples you use to define tracker to generalize the "meaning" of those samples.
+It is important to note that the Trackers don't simply look for keywords or phrases you provide, but rather use the examples you use to define tracker to generalize the "meaning" of those samples.
 These could be anything from a single word keyword, phrases or even complete sentences depending on what you'd like to track in a conversation.
-Symbl will generalize the meaning of those samples you provide and create a fully fledged tracking context, which means even if you have not specified similar or alternative samples, they will be tracked.
+Symbl will generalize the meaning of those samples you provide and create a fully-fledged tracking context, which means even if you have not specified similar or alternative samples, they will be tracked.

 For example, “I don’t have any money” is contextually similar to “I ran out of budget” as both represent similar inherent meaning, but Symbl can generalize this scope of meaning and contextually evaluate occurrences of whenever there's a mention of running out of money to give you tracking mechanism that's easy to use and lightning fast in [real-time with Streaming API](/streaming-api/api-reference#using-trackers).